 + 1 identical snapshots until 2024-02-06 13:00:00 CET

-If you’re not a fan of the console, I recommend using a simple and convenient GUI, KopiaUI , which is very intuitive and easy to use.
+If you’re not a fan of the console, I recommend using the simple and convenient GUI, KopiaUI , which is intuitive and easy to use.
 Here are some screenshots:

 where you can check the protected folders List of snapshots view all backup iterations over time with convenient color-coded tags Snapshot details the list of protected files List of protected files file restoration is very simple File restoration policy configuration is very comprehensive and granular Policy configuration